ukidiscs2026/discs2026/_pages/registration.md

 - Registration fee [non-students]: GBP100
 - Conference dinner fee [optional]: GBP75

-(The conference dinner will be held at a Cambridge College.
-More information coming soon.)
+(The conference dinner will be held at Sidney Sussex College on Tuesday, July 21, 2026.)